reshmee011/m365blogs/Hugo/sites/M365Blog/content/posts/powershell-OneDrive-Sharing-settings-Copilot.md

 Unspecified - Let each OneDrive for Business owner enable or disable access requests and requests to share on their OneDrive.

 ### ODBMembersCanShare

-Lets administrators set policy on re-sharing behavior in OneDrive for Business.
+Sets policy on re-sharing behavior for those who have access in OneDrive for Business.

 The valid values are: